mitliagkas/mitliagkas.github.io/ml-class.md

 - Section 6: Subsections 6.1 to 6.5 (inclusive)

 You should be able to solve at least half of the questions from those sections.
-If you find that it is impossible to do that by yourself, then there is no way around it: you need to take a class.
+If you find that it is impossible to do that by yourself, then there is no way around it: you need to take one or two math classes before taking IFT6390.

 **Q: How do I make sure that I have the programming prerequisites before I take IFT6390?**